raine/treis/README.md

 ### `treis(fn)`
 ### `treis(name, fn)`

-returns a decorated version of `fn` that prints the arguments given to `fn` and its return value.
+Returns a decorated version of `fn` that prints the arguments given to `fn` and its return value.

-you can optionally label functions by passing a name before the function to be decorated, if not, treis will try to use `fn.name`.
+You can optionally label functions by passing a name before the function to be decorated, if not, treis will try to use `fn.name`.

-writes to `stderr`
+Writes output to `stderr`.

 ## example